This ITT course is school-based, a blend of school-led training, independent study and training provided by e-Qualitas.

 The course adapts flexibly to trainees’ circumstances because we have rolling recruitment: a cycle of training days starts each term for the group of full-time trainees starting then.
 This enables part-time trainees and any trainees who have to take time out of the course (eg because of illness) to attend the days that they need each term.

 Schools that e-Qualitas has worked with are in London and the surrounding area as well as further afield.
 As each trainee is based in one school for the majority of the training period, it is vital that the trainee and the school are a good ‘fit’.
 Applicants should bear this in mind when being interviewed for a place with e-Qualitas.

 We are happy to consider working with schools that are new to our partnership ie applicants can find a school that’s local to them.
 Applicants who identify the school in which they hope to train must ask the school to contact e-Qualitas for a discussion about what their responsibilities will be and to explore their capacity to train the applicant well.

 Most secondary trainees focus on teaching the 11-16 age range for QTS assessment, though they should have some sixth form experience eg in the second school placement.
 A few trainees focus on the 14-19 age range, though they should have some Key Stage 3 experience too.

 GCSE grade C / 4 or better in English and mathematics.
 Higher grades are strongly preferred.

-A bachelor’s degree in languages, ideally covering the language(s) to be taught.
+A bachelor’s degree in sports science/physical education, or related to the subject.
 A 2.1 honours degree is preferred; those with a 2.2 honours degree are considered.
-Native speakers can be considered if their qualifications include language study.

 Applicants with less than a 2.2 honours degree are considered if there is strong evidence that the class of degree under-represents his or her capacity to become an excellent teacher.